IBM-Cloud/capital-weather/README.md

   npm install
   ```

 6. Create a Weather Channel service using your Bluemix account and replace the corresponding credentials in your `vcap-local.json` file.
+You must then delete the `user-provided` service object.

-7. Start your app locally with the following command.
+7. Start your app locally with the following command

   ```
   npm run watch